Wappsto/mobile-iot-device/README.md

-# SLX Mobile IoT Device
+# SLX Snitch

 Converts a phone into a Mobile IoT Device.

 ## Getting Started